-This approach destroys public trust in RVR and also presents them as and dismissive of local concerns.
+This approach destroys public trust in RVR and also presents them as high-handedly devious and dismissive of local concerns.
 Many people such as myself have been moved to object on the basis that RVR have behaved like this and that a CPO for a private enterprise like this should be unacceptable in our modern society.